-Well, we were supposed to be flying out of Bangkok this morning, but I misread the times on the booking print-out.
-In actual fact, we were there in plenty of time, but we went for a coffee with the members of the family who went to see us off and then walked two or three hundred yards back to where we were told we had to check in, but had to walk the same distance back the other way once through passport control to get to very roughly where we had to be in the Departure Lounge.
+Well, we were going to be flying out of Bangkok this morning, but I misread the times on the booking print-out.
+In actual fact, we were there in plenty of time, but we went for a coffee with the members of the family who went to see us off.
+We then walked two or three hundred yards back to where they told us we had to check in.
+However, we had to walk the same distance back the other way once through passport control to get to very roughly where we had to be in the Departure Lounge.

 I checked the departures monitor and knew instantly that something was wrong.
 Our flight was in red – Last Call.